kotct/dot/CONTRIBUTING.md

 2. Clone your fork of this repository onto your machine.

-3. Create a new feature branch for *one specific change that you wish to make*.
+3. Create a branch on your project for the *specific* change that you wish to make.

-4. Make your desired changes, testing and committing often.
+4. Work your magic, testing and committing everything that you change, being as verbose in your commits as needed to clearly communicate your changes.

-5. Create a pull request once you have made your changes and committed them.
+5. Create a pull request once you have made your changes and committed them, with the `base` set to `kotct/dot`'s `master` branch.
+   Describe your changes in detail, including **what** you changed, **why** you changed it.
+   Feel free to request a review from @[rye](https://github.com/rye) and/or @[cg505](https://github.com/cg505).

-6. Actively participate in your pull request&mdash;if the maintainers ask for a revision to your proposed changes, make it promptly to keep them happy.
+6. Actively participate in your pull request.
+   If the maintainers ask for a revision to your proposed changes, make it promptly to help get your PR merged as soon as possible.

-## Options

-Contributions we want to see include:

-* Pull Requests containing fixes for breaking changes on all architectures running all platforms.

-* Pull Requests containing fixes for internal errors, even if they are edge cases.

-* Pull Requests containing fixes for breaking userspace issues.

-* Pull Requests containing work on refactoring of big functions and sucky craftmanship.

-* Issues if errors show up somewhere.

-* Issues if something is slow or broken or old.

-* Issues containing suggestions.

-Contributions we don't want to see include:

-* Poorly-worded issues.

-* Stuff that doesn't work.
+   Inactive PR's or Issues may be marked as Deferred or closed if no response is given.